 The new technology (either Voltage Boost or Qualcomm Quick Charge depending on the model) allows for the charger to recharge itself rapidly, so you can get back to using your devices quicker.
 Plus, there is the industry-leading 4.8A Output to sweeten the deal.

 A downside would be the limit of 2 charging ports.
 If it is not just you in need of a charge or two, then this can become rather inconvenient.
 Should that happen, consider the larger 26800mAh model.
 It’s cheaper than buying two 20100mAh ones.

 Although the EasyAcc Rugged Outdoor Power Bank is not light enough to be used for everyday purposes, it does help you take your outdoor adventures to the next level.
 This portable power supply is durable and waterproof.
-With an IP67 rating, the EasyAcc can be immersed in 1 meter deep water for up to 30 minutes without receiving any damage.
+With an IP67 rating, the EasyAcc can be immersed in 1-meter deep water for up to 30 minutes without receiving any damage.

-The battery pack is also surrounded by thick rubber casing that is CE, FCC, and RoHS certified to protect it from falls and other shocks.
-Other popular features included in this power bank are the covered charging port to keep it clean, the LED flashlight, and charging meter.
+The battery pack is also surrounded by a thick rubber casing that is CE, FCC, and RoHS certified to protect it from falls and other shocks.
+Other popular features included in this power bank are the covered charging port to keep it clean, the LED flashlight, and the charging meter.

 The flashlight has various modes: regular beam, flash, and SOS lighting.
 For those climbing mountains or venturing into slightly more extreme regions, this power bank could be a lifesaver in more ways than one.

 The manufacturer states that the EasyAcc Rugged Outdoor Power Bank can charge an iPhone up to 7 times.
 A Galaxy S6 can be charged up 5 times.
 There is a combined current of 3.4A to charge devices up quickly.
 As for the power station itself, it will require about 12 hours.